Nordstrom/zkr/README.md

 Or use the `zkr` script in the root directory.

-## Restoring Kafka
+## Backup/restore Kafka

+### Backup
-This tool can restore topics and acls in a Kafka cluster from the Exhibitor transaction log/backup or a backup file but must be done in a specific order:
+This tool can backup topics and acls in a Kafka cluster from either the Exhibitor transaction log/backup files.
+It is very important to NOT backup broker ephemeral nodes:
+- /kafka/controller
+- /kafka/brokers/ids/

+This is done by default as `--ephemeral` is `false` by default

+### Restore
+Restoring can be done using Exhibitor/ZooKeeper transaction logs or backup files or a `zkr` backup file but must be done in a specific order:

 - start Exhibitor/ZooKeeper (ONLY) with backups `disabled` (so you don't accidentally overwrite your backup files)
-- Run `zkr` with `--overwrite-existing` option.
+- Run `zkr` with `--overwrite-existing` option
 - start brokers, et al

-# ATTRIBUTIONS
+## ATTRIBUTIONS
+This utility borrowed heavily from:

  - ZooKeeper transaction and Exhibitor backup view/restore is based on ZooKeeper [LogFormatter](https://github.com/apache/zookeeper/blob/master/zookeeper-server/src/main/java/org/apache/zookeeper/server/LogFormatter.java)
  - Backup/Restore is based on [zoocreeper](https://github.com/boundary/zoocreeper)